vicramon/ember-tutorial/app/views/chapters/ember-view.md

     @$('.someClass').fadeOut()
 ```

- This would look for `.someClass` inside your current view and make it fade out.
+This would look for `.someClass` inside your current view and fade it out.

 ## Handling Actions

-As mentioned in the Ember Controller chapter, template actions always go straight to the controller.
+As I mentioned in the Ember Controller chapter, template actions always go straight to the controller.
 However, UI interactions like click, doubleClick, and mouseEnter are handled on the view.

 Just define a function with the event name and it will get called when it occurrs: